-We therefore observe that on an average, the correlation for the key press is higher with another key than the same ones that the password samples were typed with and the same for the key release.
-We therefore see that when the typing style changed slightly (since the keys are not hit from the top anymore in a monotonic fashion but rather may hit the keys from different angle, depending on the previous letter in the password), the correlation between instances of the same key reduces compared to the correlation to instances of the other keys.
-Therefore, it is more likely to chose the wrong key as the best matching key to the new sample.
+We see that when the typing style changed slightly (since the keys are not hit from the top anymore in a monotonic fashion but rather may hit the keys from different angles, depending on the previous letter in the password), the correlation between instances of the same key reduces compared to the correlation to instances of the other keys.
+Therefore, it is more likely to choose the wrong key as the best matching key to the new sample.

 Touch Typing: We further repeated the analysis for the data taken with the touch typing style.
 We calculated the correlation between these samples to the training data.
-In this case, we found that the average correlation with instances of the same key was reduced to 0.3 for the key press and 0.26 for the key release.
+In this case, we found that the probability of each instance matching the correct letter in the training data was reduced to 13% for the press part of the signal, and 24% for the training part of the signal.